Hollywood Hong Kong: Criticism

 Kozo from LoveHKfilm.com also approves of the film.
 He cites its dark, absurd yet funny portrayal of seemingly normal individuals living "normal" life, and concludes that the Chan's engagements and sympathies make the movie "decidedly iconoclastic".

 Reviewers at cityweekend.com.cn are less enamoured with the film.
 While most find the dark elements and the contrasts intriguing, they claim the film lacks charm.

 Awards

 Hollywood Hong Kong was nominated nineteen times and won six awards from international film festivals.
-These include: the Cinemanila International Film Festival, the Taiwan Golden Horse Film Awards, the 22nd Hong Kong Film Awards, the Hong Kong Film Critics Society Awards, the Singapore International Film Festival, and the Venice Film Festival.
+These include: the Cinemanila International Film Festival, the Taiwan's 39th Golden Horse Awards, the 22nd Hong Kong Film Awards, the Hong Kong Film Critics Society Awards, the Singapore International Film Festival, and the Venice Film Festival.

 The film won Best Director award at the Cinemanila Film Festival.
 It won Best Costume Design and Make-up, Best Director, and Best Sound Effects at the Golden Horse Film Festival.
 Hollywood Hong Kong won best screenplay at the Hong Kong Film Critics Society Awards.